 - Core and Specialty Certification – After a technician has been in service for two or more years, they can be tested for full NATE certification.
 Technicians will need to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC equipment.

 - Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification available.
 Technicians need to be certified in two specialty services—one in heating and the other in air conditioning—to be eligible for applying for the senior certificate.

-The American Society of Heating, Refrigerating and Air Conditioning Engineers was founded in 1894.
+The American Society of Heating, Refrigerating and Air Conditioning Engineers was created in 1894.
 ASHRAE and its members share research and education about HVAC products with the intent to encourage sustainability, energy efficiency and high indoor air quality.
-Through their work, ASHRAE creates industry standards with federal recognition.
+Through their efforts, ASHRAE creates industry standards with federal recognition.
 These standards apply not only to HVAC equipment, but to the buildings themselves as well as their other systems.

-To be ICE-certified for residential equipment, technicians will have to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
+To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
 Commercial ICE certifications don’t include the core exam and will review all relevant knowledge rather than specialty sections.

 EPA Section 608

-The HVAC Excellence Certifications of Achievement encompass a broad range of competency tests for different levels of proficiency in the HVAC industry.
+The HVAC Excellence Certifications of Achievement encompass a wide range of competency tests for different levels of proficiency in the HVAC industry.
 For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are designed for high school students who have completed qualifying HVAC education programs.
 Further testing is available for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.